Data Validation: Ensuring Reliability in Data Pipelines

 Strict validation blocking a critical pipeline

 A pipeline uses strict validation at ingestion.
-A upstream source system pushes a batch with a new enum value that was added without notice.
+An upstream source system pushes a batch with a new enum value that was added without notice.
 Validation rejects the entire batch.
 The pipeline does not run, downstream reports are stale, and the on-call engineer gets paged at 2am.

 False positive validation alerts causing alert fatigue